+On April 27, 2018, we acquired all shares in STAT-Dx Life, S.L.
+(STAT-Dx), a privately-held company located in Barcelona, Spain, and on April 19, 2018, we acquired all remaining shares of a privately held entity in which we held a minority interest.
 On January 6, 2017, we acquired OmicSoft Corporation, located in Cary, North Carolina (U.S.).
-Accordingly, at the acquisition date, all the assets acquired and liabilities assumed were recorded at their respective fair values and our consolidated results of operations include the operating results from the acquired companies from the acquisition dates.
+Accordingly, at their respective acquisition dates, all the assets acquired and liabilities assumed were recorded at their respective fair values and our consolidated results of operations include the operating results from the acquired companies from the acquisition dates.